Dhwani20/Software-Dev-Team-Project/README.md

 Title: TBD
 educational app that is entertaining

-Dhwani Khatter - Dhwani20, *Mario Ramirez* - MiRamirezJr
+Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr
-ADD YOUR FULL NAME AND GITHUB [USERNAMES!](http://google.com)
+ADD YOUR FULL NAME AND GITHUB USERNAMES

 FEEL FREE TO EDIT ANY PORTION OF THIS AS IT NEEDS TO BE DONE BY THURS 2/16 AT 6PM